shopware5/shopware/UPGRADE-5.3.md

 * Deprecated `Shopware_Components_Convert_Xml` without replacement, to be removed with 5.4
 * Deprecated `Shopware_Components_Convert_Excel` without replacement, to be removed with 5.4
 * Deprecated `\Shopware_Controllers_Widgets_Listing::ajaxListingAction`, use `\Shopware_Controllers_Widgets_Listing::listingCountAction` instead
+* Deprecated method `sArticles::sGetAffectedSuppliers()` without replacement, to be removed with 5.5

 ### Backend Components